 Named after the first Blessed Native American, the Kateri Tekakwitha Center, located in Galena, Alaska on the Yukon River, serves eight (8) Athabascan Indian villages in the interior and houses three (3) religious women.
 The primary work of the Center is to educate and support Catholics in the villages of Galena, Huslia, Kaltag, Koyukuk, McGrath, Nulato, Ruby and Tanana to become proficient in administering their local Parishes in the absence of priests, brothers and sisters.
 The Kateri Tekakwitha Center strives to enable and empower Athabascan villagers lay ministry as Prayer Leaders, Eucharistic Ministers, Lectors, Sacristans and Parish Administrators in their home parishes.
 The work of the Center is essential to the Fairbanks Diocese's ministry and CBNA's ability to support the Parish Churches in the interior region.
 CBNA does not believe that there is any significant market in Galena for the Kateri Tekakwitha Center.
-Under the Second Amended Plan, the Kateri Tekakwitha Center will be sold to the Endowment for \$175,000 in Cash on or before the Effective Date.
-The proceeds of the sale will be used to fund CBNA's funding obligations on the Effective Date.
+Under the Third Amended Joint Plan, the Kateri Tekakwitha Center will be sold to the Endowment for \$175,000 in Cash on or before the Effective Date.
+The proceeds of the sale will be paid to the Fund pursuant to the terms of the Plan.